 Attachment theory explains infant behaviour towards their attachment figure during times of separation and reunion.
 This is important because it builds a stable blueprint that shapes the relationships we have as adults.

 When adults are attached to someone, they can verbalise their feelings when they are apart.
-To glean the emotional state of young children, we must rely on the painstaking research that has taken place world wide over many decades.
+To glean the emotional state of young children, we must rely on the painstaking research that has taken place all over the world over many decades.
 For instance, Mary Ainsworth devised a technique to assess infant attachment to a caregiver called The Strange Situation.[xv]
 Whilst it has been shown to be indicative of attachment style, historically it only studied the type of attachment to the primary caretaker, at that moment in time, originally only the mother.
-However, a normally developing child will attach to any caregiver who provides regular physical and/or emotional care, regardless of the quality of that care.[xvi]
+However, a normally developing child is driven to attach to any caregiver who provides regular physical and/or emotional care, regardless of the quality of that care.[xvi]

 Human psychology is complex and our understanding of it changes over time.
-Currently, a child’s attachment type is seen as a result of a combination of factors – the child’s innate temperament, the ‘mother’s attachment experiences from her own childhood [which] may shape neural circuits which influence how she perceives and responds to her infant’s cues one generation later’, and their caregiver’s sensitivity towards their needs.[xvii]
-Perhaps the African proverb ‘It takes a village to raise a [healthy] child’ is an acknowledgement that children need to be attached to a wider circle of adults.
-Adolescence is the time when teens have historically been actively transitioning from parents to peers as primary attachments.
+Currently, a child’s attachment type is seen as a result of a combination of factors – both the child’s innate temperament and their caregiver’s sensitivity towards their needs.[xvii]
+Perhaps the old Nigerian proverb ‘It takes a village to raise a [healthy] child’ is an acknowledgement that children need to be attached to a wider circle of adults.
+It is sobering to consider that attachment may also be transmitted biologically across the generations.
+Research by Shah, Fonagy and Strathearn 2010 has shown ‘a mother’s attachment experiences from her own childhood may shape neural circuits which influence how she perceives and responds to her infant’s cues one generation later’.
+Adolescence is the time when teens should be actively transitioning from parents to peers as primary attachments.
 However, their success in doing this can be influenced by their already established attachment style (see below).[xviii]
-It can also be effected by delayed adulthood, trauma, abuse or mental health issues.

 Through the attentive observations of researchers, three core styles of attachment have been identified.
 A fourth is a phenomenon that has been found to co-exist with the other three, (before the child reverts to a more recognisable anxious or avoidant attachment style). [xix], [xx], [xxi], [xxii]